pisanorg/Student-Git-Docs/git-guide/branch-merge.md

 # Branching and Merging

 Branching is an action that is used in Git to maintain multiple versions of a codebase at the same time.
-A common way that it's used is to maintain a "stable" version of the codebase, typically in `master`, and work on new features in their own branches.
+A common way that it's used is to maintain a "stable" version of the codebase (typically in `master`), and work on new features in their own branches.

 This is nice to have, for example if you are working on functionality that may be breaking, you can